MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-get-the-desktop.md

 * **Automatic updates**: Windows downloads the latest version automatically in the background as soon as it's available, so your version is always up to date.
 * **Smaller downloads**: Microsoft Store ensures only components that changed in each update are downloaded to your computer, resulting in smaller downloads for each update.
-* **Admin privilege isn't required**: If you get Power BI Desktop from the Microsoft Store, the install doesn't require admin rights.
-If you download the package directly and install it, you must be an administrator for the installation to complete successfully.
+* **Admin privilege isn't required**: When you download the package directly and install it, you must be an administrator for the installation to complete successfully.
+If you get Power BI Desktop from the Microsoft Store, admin privilege isn't required.
-* **IT roll-out enabled**: Through the Microsoft Store for Business, you can deploy, or *roll out*, Power BI Desktop to everyone in your organization.
+* **IT roll-out enabled**: Through the Microsoft Store for Business, you can more easily deploy, or *roll out*, Power BI Desktop to everyone in your organization.
 * **Language detection**: The Microsoft Store version includes all supported languages, and checks the language used on your computer each time it's launched.
 This language support also affects the localization of models created in Power BI Desktop.
-For example, built-in date hierarchies match the language that Power BI Desktop used when it created the *.pbix* file.
+For example, built-in date hierarchies match the language that Power BI Desktop uses when the *.pbix* file is created.

 The following considerations and limitations apply when you install Power BI Desktop from the Microsoft Store:

 * If you use the SAP connector, you might need to move your SAP driver files to the *Windows\System32* folder.
 * Installing Power BI Desktop from the Microsoft Store doesn't copy user settings from the *.exe* version.
 You might have to reconnect to your recent data sources and reenter your credentials.

+> [!NOTE]
+> The Power BI Report Server version of Power BI Desktop is a separate and different installation from the versions discussed in this article.
+For information about the Report Server version of Power BI Desktop, see [Create a Power BI report for Power BI Report Server](../report-server/quickstart-create-powerbi-report.md).

 ## Download Power BI Desktop directly

+To download the Power BI Desktop executable from the Download Center, select **Download** from the [Download Center page](https://www.microsoft.com/download/details.aspx?id=58494).
+Then specify the 32-bit or 64-bit installation file to download.

+  :::image type="content" source="media/desktop-get-the-desktop/download-desktop-exe.png" alt-text="Screenshot of Download Center showing the 64-bit Power BI Desktop download selected.":::

+## Install Power BI Desktop after download

+You're prompted to run the installation file after you finish downloading it.

-Power BI Desktop ships as a single *.exe* installation package that contains all supported languages, with *.exe* files for the 32-bit and 64-bit versions.
+Power BI Desktop ships as a single *.exe* installation package that contains all supported languages, with separate *.exe* files for the 32-bit and 64-bit versions.
 The *.msi* packages are no longer available.
 You need the executable for installation.
 This approach makes distribution, updates, and installation much easier and more convenient, especially for administrators.
 You can also use command-line parameters to customize the installation process, as described in [Using command-line options during installation](#use-command-line-options-during-installation).

-To download the Power BI Desktop executable from the Download Center, select **Download** from the [Download Center page](https://www.microsoft.com/download/details.aspx?id=58494).
-Then specify the 32-bit or 64-bit installation file to download.

-  :::image type="content" source="media/desktop-get-the-desktop/download-desktop-exe.png" alt-text="Screenshot of Download Center showing the 64-bit Power BI Desktop download selected.":::

-## Install Power BI Desktop

-You're prompted to run the installation file after you finish downloading it.

 After you launch the installation package, Power BI Desktop installs as an application and runs on your desktop.

 :::image type="content" source="media/desktop-get-the-desktop/desktop-install-01.png" alt-text="Screenshot of Power BI Desktop installation showing the setup wizard.":::

 > [!NOTE]
-> Installing the deprecated MSI version and the Microsoft Store version of Power BI Desktop on the same computer.
+> Installing the deprecated *msi* version and the Microsoft Store version of Power BI Desktop on the same computer.
 Sometimes referred to as a *side-by-side* installation isn't supported.
 Manually uninstall Power BI Desktop before you download it from the Microsoft Store.

 ## Use Power BI Desktop